Fair Game, Foul Game

 and even captivating films based on true events that have recently been

 The latest one,

 awards, is Fair Game - Wife, Mother, Spy, starring Naomi Watts and

-the need to resort to gratuitous sex, violence or snide humor, the film soon grabs
+the need for gratuitous sex, violence or snide humor, the film grabs

 your attention and doesn't let go until the very end.